nrwl/nx-workshop/docs/lab22/LAB.md

 4. Try to go through one of the problematic scenarios described above.
 They should now be covered by our setup:

-  > Let's say I make some changes to the API/AdminUI over a few commits.
+  > Let's say I make some changes to the API (or AdminUI) over a few commits.
 Then I make one small change to the Store, commit it, and push to master.
-  Even though I've pushed lots of commits with changes to both the Store and the API/AdminUI, because our CD Workflow is only looking at the last commit, it will only deploy the Store.
+  Even though I've pushed lots of commits with changes to both the Store and the API (or AdminUI), because our CD Workflow is only looking at the last commit, it will only deploy the Store.

 ---